GhostGagan/Polygon-mod-1/README.md

 ### Step 5: Batch Mint NFTs
 - Execute the provided Hardhat script (`mint-nfts.js`) to batch mint all NFTs.
 Adjust parameters as necessary for ERC721 or ERC1155 standards.

-### Step 6: Batch Transfer to Polygon Mumbai
+### Step 6: Batch Transfer to Polygon amoy
-- Utilize the Hardhat script (`transfer-nfts.js`) to batch transfer all minted NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge.
+- Utilize the Hardhat script (`transfer-nfts.js`) to batch transfer all minted NFTs from Ethereum to Polygon amoy using the FxPortal Bridge.

 ### Step 7: Approve and Deposit NFTs
 - Approve the NFTs to be transferred using Metamask or similar wallet.
 - Deposit the NFTs to the FxPortal Bridge for cross-chain transfer.

-### Step 8: Test BalanceOf on Polygon Mumbai
+### Step 8: Test BalanceOf on Polygon amoy
-- Run tests using the Hardhat script (`test-balance.js`) to ensure correct balances of NFTs on Polygon Mumbai after transfer.
+- Run tests using the Hardhat script (`test-balance.js`) to ensure correct balances of NFTs on Polygon amoy after transfer.

 ## Additional Notes
 - Ensure all environment variables and configurations are correctly set before deploying or testing.